-NOTICE IS HEREBY GIVEN that the 14th Annual General Meeting of the Company will be held by electronic means on 17th August, 2021 at 10.30 a.m. centred at Level 16, One Galle Face Tower, Colombo 02 for the following purposes:
+NOTICE IS HEREBY GIVEN that the 15th Annual General Meeting of SOFTLOGIC CAPITAL PLC will be held by electronic means on Thursday, the 29th September 2022 at 10.30 a.m centered at Level 16, One Galle Face Tower, Colombo 02 for the following purposes:

-- (1) To receive and consider the Annual Report of the Board of Directors and Financial Statements of the Company for the year ended 31st March 2021 together with the Report of the Auditors thereon. - (2) To re-elect Mr. Ranjan Perera who retires by rotation in terms of Articles 88 and 89 of the Articles of Association, as a Director of the Company. - (3) To re-elect Mr. Aashiq Lafir who retires by rotation in terms of Articles 88 and 89 of the Articles of Association, as a Director of the Company. - (4) To re-appoint Messrs.
-Ernst & Young as Auditors of the Company for the ensuing year and to authorise the Directors to fix their remuneration - (5) To authorise the Directors to determine and make donations for the year ending 31 March 2022 and up to the date of the next Annual General Meeting.
+- (1) To receive and consider the Annual Report of the Board of Directors and Financial Statements of the Company for the year ended 31st March 2022 together with the Report of the Auditors thereon. - (2) To re-elect Mr. Lucille Perera who retires by rotation in terms of Articles 88 and 89 of the Articles of Association, as a Director of the Company. - (3) To re-elect Mr Ajita Mahes Pasqual who retires by rotation in terms of Articles 88 and 89 of the Articles of Association, as a Director of the Company. - (4) To re-appoint Messrs.
+Ernst & Young as Auditors of the Company for the ensuing year and to authorise the Directors to fix their remuneration. - (5) To authorise the Directors to determine and make donations for the year ending 31st March 2023 and up to the date of the next Annual General Meeting.

-By Order of the Board,

-SOFTLOGIC CAPITAL PLC
+By Order of the Board, SOFTLOGIC CAPITAL PLC